raysfire/dolphin-shuffler/README.md

      python3 -m venv .venv
      source .venv/bin/activate
      ```
+     *If running on macOS/Linux, code will likely need to be modified.
+This program uses libraries meant to handle window focus made specifically for Windows.
+As of now, macOS/Linux aren't officially supported.*

 3. **Install Dependencies:**
    With the virtual environment activated (or using your system Python), install the required packages: